BadhanGanesh/BJOTPViewController/README.md

  *
  * The accent color will be used by default if there is no `closeButtonColor` supplied.
  *
- * - Author: Badhan Ganesh
  */
 @objc public var closeButtonColor: UIColor?

 ```

-## Contribution

-- Pull Requests are always welcome.
-Would love to see your inputs.

 ## License